 Rolex’s 3187 Movement

 Rolex’s new 3187 movement builds upon the technology and evolution found in other Rolex movements.
 The 3187 utilizes the same rhodium plating on the plates and bridges found on other Rolex movements.
-The 3187 also utilizes the same bidirectional winding rotor, and Teflon coated wheels within the winding mechanism that are commonplace in Rolex watches.
+The 3187 also utilizes the same bidirectional winding rotor.
+Also, teflon coated wheels within the winding mechanism that are commonplace in Rolex watches.
 Additionally, the 3187 uses a full bridge holding the balance wheel rather than a balance cock.
 A balance cock is usually held by one or two screws and does not allow for adjusting balance end shake.
-Rolex started utilizing a full balance bridge in the 313x movements to keep the balance steady as well as allow for balance staff end shake using two star nuts located just under the bridge.
+Rolex started utilizing a full balance bridge in the 313x movements to keep the balance steady.
+It also allows for balance staff end shake using two star nuts located just under the bridge.

 From this point on, the 3187 differ from its older brothers.
 The primary difference is Rolex’s use of its in-house balance staff shock system, Paraflex.
-Paraflex is a shock absorber developed and patented by Rolex that claims to increase shock absorption by 50% over other industry standard shock systems such as KIF or Incablock.
-Rolex introduced Paraflex in the updated Rolex Day-Date II / President five years ago.
+Paraflex is a shock absorber developed and patented by Rolex.
+It claims to increase shock absorption by 50% over other industry standard shock systems such as KIF or Incablock.
+Rolex introduced Paraflex in the updated Rolex Day Date II / President five years ago.
 Like the Parachrom hairspring whereby Rolex relied upon outside manufacturers to produce, Rolex is moving away from KIF shock systems used in its watches for the last 20 years such that it is not dependent upon other companies in the supply chain.